zv-louis/mktotp

 - Remove and rename secrets

-- Can be operated from common Agent tools when functioning as a local MCP server
+- Can be operated from general Agent tools when running as a local MCP server.

 This project uses uv as the package manager.